-Learning how to prune rose bushes is very important so that you can keep your garden beautiful, clean, and healthy.
+Learning how to prune rose bushes of the Rosaceae family is very important so that you can keep your garden beautiful, clean, and healthy.

 To prune roses, you need to remove all the dead and unwanted parts of the bushes with your pruning tools.